huggingface/peft/docs/source/task_guides/lora_based_methods.md

 </hfoption>
 <hfoption id="LoHa">

-[LoHa](../conceptual_guides/adapter#low-rank-hadamard-product-loha) decomposes the weight update matrix into four smaller matrices and each pair of smaller matrices are combined with the Hadamard product.
+[LoHa](../conceptual_guides/adapter#low-rank-hadamard-product-loha) decomposes the weight update matrix into *four* smaller matrices and each pair of smaller matrices are combined with the Hadamard product.
 This allows the weight update matrix to keep the same number of trainable parameters but with a higher rank.
 The size of the smaller matrices are determined by its *rank* or `r`.
-You'll also want to specify the `target_modules` which determines where these smaller matrices are inserted.
+You'll also want to specify the `target_modules` which determines where the smaller matrices are inserted.
 For this guide, you'll target the *query* and *value* matrices of the attention blocks.
 Other important parameters to set are `alpha` (scaling factor), and `modules_to_save` (the modules apart from the LoHa layers to be trained and saved).
 All of these parameters - and more - are found in the [`LoHaConfig`].

 ```py
 from peft import LoHaConfig, get_peft_model